microsoft/Windows-driver-samples/video/pixlib/README.md

 ---
 topic: sample
-description: Demonstrates how to implement the CPixel class for use by a display driver.
+description: "Demonstrates how to implement the CPixel class for use by a display driver."
 languages:
 - cpp
 products: